Girls Nite Out (1982 film): Filming

-Girls Nite Out was shot in early 1982 in Dobbs Ferry, New York, and at Upsala College in East Orange, New Jersey.
-Director Deubel had previously worked as a documentarian, while the film's producers, Anthony N. Gurvis and Kevin Kurgis, were two attorneys from Ohio who helped finance the film.
+Girls Nite Out was shot in early 1982 at the Masters School in Dobbs Ferry, New York, and at Upsala College in East Orange, New Jersey, on a budget of less than $1 million.
+Principal photography lasted 21 days.
+Director Robert Deubel had previously worked as a documentarian.

-According to actress Rutanya Alda, the principal film shoot spanned a period of only three days due to budgetary and location restrictions, and most scenes were shot in one to two takes.
-Due to the fact that the film was shot on a real college campus, the filmmakers were forced to shoot over a weekend.
-The shoot began on a Friday and concluded on a Sunday, meaning the cast and crew had to work for twenty-four-hour intervals.
+According to actress Rutanya Alda, her shooting schedule only lasted three days, and most of her scenes were shot in one to two takes.
+Because the film was shot on operating campuses, the filmmakers were forced to shoot over weekends; the shoots began on a Friday and concluded on a Sunday, meaning the cast and crew had to work for twenty-four-hour intervals.
 Alda stated that the final shot of the film in which Dickie's corpse is revealed freezer (which Alda herself played) was shot after the principal shoot.
 In a 2013 interview, Alda claimed that the producers of the film still owed her $5,000 for her work that they never paid her for.